Prince William (1788 ship): Second contract (1804–1812)

 On 23 August 1807, Prince William was under the command of Captain Andrew Mott when she captured the St. Jurgen.
 St Sorgen, Joryensen, master, was a Danish ship carrying wine and brandy.
 In October Prince William detained St George, Jorgenson, master, which was carrying wine and brandy.

 On 19 June 1810, Prince William, still under Mott's command, captured the Danish privateer Swalen, Hermansen, master.

-Prince William, together with the 74-gun Hero, the ship-sloop Egeria, and the brig-sloop Grasshopper left Göteborg on 18 December 1811 as escorts to a convoy of 15 transports and a fleet of merchantmen, some 120 sail or more.
+Prince William, together with the 74-gun Hero, the ship-sloop Egeria, and the brig-sloop Grasshopper left Gothenburg on 18 December 1811 as escorts to a convoy of 15 transports and a fleet of merchantmen, some 120 sail or more.
 Four or five days later Egeria and Prince William separated, together with the vessels going to the Humber and Scotland, including most of the merchant vessels.
 The transports and a handful of the merchantmen proceeded with Hero and Grasshopper.
-On 24 December Hero wrecked off Texel in a storm with the loss of all but 12 men of her 600-man crew.
+On 24 December, Hero wrecked off Texel in a storm with the loss of all but 12 men of her 600-man crew.
 Grasshopper became trapped about a mile away and was forced to strike to the Batavian Republic.

 Fate

-On 19 April 1812 the armed ship Prince William sailed from Plymouth with a convoy for the Downs.
+On 19 April 1812, the armed ship Prince William sailed from Plymouth with a convoy for the Downs.
 Thereafter she disappears from online sources.
 Commander Andrew Mott was promoted to post captain in August 1812.